wp-plugins/wp-conditional-captcha/readme.txt

 Yes, but not any more.
 The TypePad Antispam plugin hasn't been updated in over 4 years, and is not compatible with the latest version of WordPress.

 == Changelog ==

+= 3.6.2 =
+* Allow line breaks in custom prompt message.
+* Add a "Try Again" button for failed CAPTCHAs, instead of telling users to go back in their browser.

 = 3.6.1 =
 * Add CSRF protection to settings page.